Megaupload founder suffers procedural setback in U.S. extradition bid

 The Court of Appeal overturned a lower court ruling that the Federal Bureau of Investigation (FBI) should disclose all its evidence so Dotcom, released on bail last February, could fairly contest the case against him.

-The FBI accuses Dotcom, who founded the Megaupload file-sharing site which housed everything from family photos to blockbuster films, of leading a group that netted $175 million since 2005 by copying and distributing copyrighted content without authorization.
+The FBI accuses Dotcom, who founded the Megaupload file-sharing site which housed everything from family photos to blockbuster films, of leading a group that netted $175 million (115 million pounds) since 2005 by copying and distributing copyrighted content without authorisation.

 Lower courts had ruled twice that Dotcom should have access to all material the FBI was basing its extradition case on.

-The Court of Appeal said the U.S. government had a duty of "candor and good faith" in making an extradition bid, but a summary of the evidence held would suffice.
+The Court of Appeal said the U.S. government had a duty of "candour and good faith" in making an extradition bid, but a summary of the evidence held would suffice.

 "It is for the requesting state to decide what information it wishes to put before the requested state in support of its request," the court said.